 The next day we had surf on the agenda and it looked like the swell direction (a long-period southwest) was best for the Punta Mita area, about a 20-minute drive south.

 There’s a rad couple from Norway (Hayden and Laila) we had been in touch with for the past year through our website because they were planning their own round-the-world surf journey (they are now in month 11!) and in a total awesome coincidence, they were staying in Punta Mita when we were there.
-So we planned to meet up at a surf break called La Lancha.
+So we planned to meet up at a remote-ish surf break in Punta Mita.

 And so began our first day of complete surf-stoked happiness.
 When we arrived at the break there were about three people out, one of them our friend Hayden.
 Eric and I paddled out, immediately caught a couple of waves, and afterward looked at each other with huge wide eyes and ridiculous ear-to-ear smiles.
 Holy shit that’s a fun wave!